mjyoung/API-Command-Line-Tool/README.md

 ## Usage
 In the command line, type `ibmwatson` for a list of commands.

+## Development Tips
+* Create a separate file within the commands directory for each command, then include it at the top of the ibmwatson.js file.
+The list of commands in `ibmwatson --help` is displayed in the order that you `require` the files in.
+* Get familiar with Inquirer.js and all of the different types of input prompts you can have.
+* If you need to persist any sort of data (such as content library, adaptation rules, whether or not the user is logged in), you can do it within `config.json` using `nconf`.
+Very useful!
+* When developing, be sure to `npm link` from within the working directory.
+This links your working directory to your `ibmwatson` npm package, which allows you to see your changes locally as you make them without having to `npm publish` and `npm install -g ibmwatson` each time.

 ## To-do:
 * Longer commands:
 * ibmwatson adapt --mr --hashtag "ios, osx, apple" --keyword "iphone" --location "brazil"